Feature #4498

 None taken, at least not from me, and I hope I've not offended anyone also.

-Updated by Jim Cobley about 7 years ago
+Updated by Jim Cobley over 7 years ago

 Being fairly new to tvheadend I think it is a great product - but immediately screwed me with the update which started compressing the services files!